 The concept of double-duty rooms may be off putting for some, but with the right know-how your home will remain clutter free and just as spacious as homes twice its size.
 Not only that, smaller spaces mean spending less time on household chores and less money on energy bills.
 With a little imagination and a savvy eye for design, we don’t think there’s any need to swap a functional and stylish apartment space for a draughy old detached in the sticks.

 More and more apartments are designed with open plan living in mind.
 Kitchen, dining room and lounging space all flow into one another, making a home feel instantly more spacious – and making hosting a large group a doddle.
+If you’re not satisfied with the design of your dining room, you can find plenty of info online on how you can improve it.

 What furniture will you need?